You’re planning a trip to Germany. What should you pack?!

 I highly recommend bringing one carry-on size suitcase or travel backpack per person on your trip to Germany (plus a day bag, pack or purse).

-You really don’t need to bring very much with you!
+You really don’t need to bring very much with you.
 Nobody will care if you wear the same clothes over and over.
-It’s easy to do laundry in Germany, so you can bring enough outfits for a few days and do a load of laundry.
+It’s easy to do laundry in Germany, so you can bring enough outfits for a few days and then do a load of laundry once or twice.
 And if you really need something, you can buy it.

 Remember, if you’re traveling by public transportation you’ll need to take your luggage everywhere you go…that means up and down flights of stairs, on, off, and in the train, over cobblestone streets, over curbs, on and off busses, and up and down hotel stairs.

-I walked all over the Paris and Stuttgart airports, rode busses, walked 25 minutes from my Tübingen hotel to the train station, all over a Christmas market in a small town near Stuttgart (even popped into a bakery), and 20 minutes from the Stuttgart metro to my AirBnB with that pack on my back and my little suitcase.
-I could never have done that with more luggage!
+On that 2019 winter trip I walked all over the Paris and Stuttgart airports, rode busses, walked 25 minutes from my Tübingen hotel to the train station, all over a Christmas market in a small town near Stuttgart (even popped into a bakery), and 20 minutes from the Stuttgart metro to my Airbnb with that pack on my back and my little suitcase.
+I could never have done that with larger or more luggage.
+Taking less gives you more flexibility.

-I have an older version of this travel backpack and I LOVE IT.
-I’ve had it for 10+ years and still use it.
-This backpack is comfortable, durable, and easy to pack and keep organized.
-I’ve had several travel backpacks over the years and because this one is built for a women’s frame, it fits me so much better than anything else (I’m 5′ 5”).
+I have a much older version of this travel backpack and I LOVE IT.
+I’ve had it for over 15 years now and still use it.
+My backpack is comfortable, durable, and easy to pack and keep organized.
+I’ve had several travel backpacks over the years and because the one I have is built for a women’s frame, it fits me so much better than anything else (I’m 5′ 5”).
 It comes with a zip-off day pack but I don’t use it very much because I often bring a travel purse or crossbody bag instead.
+Aaron has even used this backpack!

-I loved my travel pack so much that I bought an Eagle Creek suitcase, too!
-The one I have is an older version of this carry-on suitcase and it’s awesome.
+I loved my Eagle Creek travel backpack so much that I bought an Eagle Creek suitcase, too.
+The one I have is an older version of this carry-on suitcase and it’s still awesome.

-I’ve used it for years and years and it still looks new.
+I’ve used this suitcase for nearly 15 years and years and it still looks new.
 I’ve taken it to four continents, lugged it down cobblestone streets, up many fights of stairs, and stowed it in the overhead compartment on numerous flights with zero problems (on very small planes I gate check it).

 The compartments are well-thought out and easy to pack (I can fit a huge amount of stuff in that little suitcase).
-I don’t use this suitcase as much as my Chester (see below) simply because after airlines changed their carry-on size regulations, this one is just a bit too big and I sometimes have to check it.
-Makes me so sad because it’s such an awesome suitcase!
+I don’t use this suitcase as much as my hard-sided spinner suitcase, simply because after airlines changed their carry-on size regulations, my Eagle Creek is just a bit too big and I sometimes am required to check it.
+Makes me so sad because it’s such an awesome suitcase.

 In addition to my main suitcase (or travel backpack) I bring a day bag, purse, and wallet.